octopus-network/btc-staking-icp/README.md

 ### Stake

-The process for otBTC holders to stake their otBTC tokens into the otBTC Staking Pool to earn rewards follows these steps:
+The process for ckBTC holders to stake their ckBTC tokens into the BTC Staking Pool to earn otBTC tokens by calling the `stake` function of the BTC Staking Pool canister proceeds as follows:

-* The user initiates the process by invoking the `icrc2_approve` function of the otBTC Ledger canister.
-This action approves the otBTC Staking Pool to transfer otBTC tokens from the user's account.
+* Call `transfer` function of ckBTC Ledger to transfer a certain amount of ckBTC tokens in the corresponding sub-account of the BTC Staking Pool canister to the main account of the BTC Staking Pool canister.
+This action updates both the user's staked amount and the total staked amount within the system.
-* Subsequently, the user calls the `stake` function of the otBTC Staking Pool.
-This function facilitates the transfer of a specified amount of otBTC tokens from the user's account to a designated sub-account of the otBTC Staking Pool.
-The sub-account ID is generated from the user's principal ID and a specified sub-account ID.
-Additionally, it updates both the user's staked amount and the total staked amount within the system.
+* Call `transfer` function of otBTC Ledger to mint the same amount of otBTC tokens to the corresponding sub-account of the BTC Staking Pool canister.

 The general process flow is shown as follows: